 Academic Eligibility is the status that determines whether a student can remain enrolled.

 If a student is on academic probation (i.e. his/her cumulative GPR is below a 2.0), that student's grade record will be evaluated at the end of each semester unless otherwise indicated.
 Students who fail to meet academic eligibility criteria will be subject to suspension or dismissal.

 Students on probation are subject to suspension at the end of each semester if they do not meet the academic eligibility criteria.
 With the exception of students on Academic Alert their second semester, students entering Clemson for the first time will not be subject to suspension until they have attempted coursework at Clemson for three semesters, excluding summer terms.
 Suspended students are ineligible to enroll in classes for the regular academic semester (fall or spring) immediately following the decision to suspend.
 Suspension is for one semester only, and the student is eligible for readmission the following term.
 Learn about the appeals process to avoid being suspended.

 Under the Family Educational Rights and Privacy Act, Undergraduate Studies is prohibited from disclosing the student's academic record to third parties, including parents.
 If the student wants access granted to a third party, then the student must contact the Office of Undergraduate Studies at 864-656-3022 to receive information on how to process a release form.
 NOTE: This waiver is for Undergraduate Studies' use only, it will not apply to other departments on campus.
-For more information on the FERPA law, please visit the Office of the Registrar's website.
+More information on the FERPA law.